Chios island, Greece is the 5th largest island in the country and is situated in the Northern Aegean sea off the coast of Turkey.

 And come join our private Facebook Group where you can ask questions and get advice from real travellers!

 When to visit Chios Island, Greece

 Summer is still great, especially for beach time and in some of the lesser known spots.
-The water is warm, there are blue skies every day and a fun holiday atmosphere.
-Antiparos has a number of stunning beaches so it is a great places to be in summer when lazy lunches and dips in the sea are daily events.
+The water is warm, there are blue skies every day, and there is a fun holiday atmosphere.
+Antiparos has a number of stunning beaches, making it a great place to be in summer when lazy lunches and dips in the sea are daily events.

 Best beach and swimming weather: June to September

 Best sightseeing weather: March to June and September/October

 Chios is an island in the Northern Aegean sea only 7 kilometres from Turkey.
 It is the 5th largest of the Greek Islands and you can arrive in Chios either by plane of by sea.

 Flying to Chios